Annual PGA TOUR Champions event raised more than $4.3 million for Iowa kids in 2018

-The 2018 Principal Charity Classic tournament will be played June 5-10, 2018, at the historic Wakonda Club in Des Moines, Iowa.
+The 2019 Principal Charity Classic tournament will take place May 28-June 2, 2019, at the historic Wakonda Club in Des Moines, Iowa.
 For more information, visit principalcharityclassic.com and connect with the tournament on social media at facebook.com/principalcharityclassic, on Twitter @PCCTourney and on Instagram @principalcharityclassic.

 About PGA TOUR Champions

 PGA TOUR Champions is a membership organization of professional golfers age 50 and older, including 35 members of the World Golf Hall of Fame.
 The Tour’s mission is to provide financial opportunities for its players, entertain and inspire its fans, deliver substantial value to its partners, create outlets for volunteers to give back and generate significant charitable and economic impact in tournament communities.
 In 2018, the PGA TOUR Champions schedule includes 27 tournaments across the United States, Scotland and Canada, with purses totaling more than $56 million.
 The Charles Schwab Cup, which includes the Regular Season and the Charles Schwab Cup Playoffs, is used to determine the season-long champion.
 All events are televised in the United States, with most receiving complete coverage on Golf Channel, the exclusive cable-television partner of PGA TOUR Champions.
 Internationally, telecasts air in excess of 190 countries and territories, reaching more than 330 million potential households.
 Follow PGA TOUR Champions online at PGATOUR.com, at facebook.com/PGATOURChampions, on Twitter @ChampionsTour and on Instagram @pgatourchampions.Download the Press Release